laravel/framework/readme.md

 - Added `url` option to configuration for use by the Artisan CLI.
 - `dropColumn` now supports dynamic argument lists.
 - Pass `route` and `request` to Closure based controller before filters.
-- Added `Auth::basicStateless` method for easier API integration with basic auth.
+- Added `Auth::onceBasic` method for easier API integration with basic auth.
-- Renamed `Auth::stateless` and `Auth::basicStateless` to `Auth::once` and `Auth::onceBasic`.
 - Added named view implementation which was in Laravel 3.
 - Migrated entire session back-end to Symfony HttpFoundation Session.
 New `native` driver.
 All drivers are available and work the same.
 New sessions will not be backwards compatible after updating.
 - Renamed `Session::getToken` to `Session::token`.